-- Lying—One of the most vital feature of having a good lying positing is having a good mattress to sleep on.
+- Lying—One of the most vital features of having a good lying positing is having a good mattress to sleep on.
 This is different for every person.
 Typically, a firm mattress is recommended by most experts, but some people find that softer mattresses are better for them.
-It’s also key to sleep with a pillow in order to get adequate head and neck support.
-There are special pillows designed to help with postural problems from a poor sleeping position.
-Do your best to avoid sleeping on your stomach because this doesn’t allow for the proper curvatures of your spine to be maintained while sleeping.
+It’s also key to sleep with a pillow to get adequate head and neck support.
+Special pillows are designed to help with postural problems from a poor sleeping position.
+Do your best to avoid sleeping on your stomach because this doesn’t allow the proper curvatures of your spine to be maintained while sleeping.
 If you sleep on your side, place a pillow between your knees to help keep your hips aligned.
 If you’re a back sleeper, put a pillow under your knees to help them retain their normal flexion while sleeping.
 You can also try putting a small pillow under your neck and a rolled sheet or towel at your lower back.

-- Neck—Try the chin tuck, which means you should sit comfortably in a chair, feet flat on the floor, shoulders relaxed/down and head upright.
-Next, pull your chin down toward your neck, hold for a count of five and release.
+- Neck—Try the chin tuck, which means you should sit comfortably in a chair, feet flat on the floor, shoulders relaxed/down, and head upright.
+Next, pull your chin down toward your neck, hold for a count of five, and release.
 Repeat these 10 times.
-You can also try neck extension.
-For this you’ll need a chair with a headrest.
+You can also try neck extensions.
+For this, you’ll need a chair with a headrest.
 Sit comfortably and press your head firmly backward into the headrest.
 Hold for 30 seconds and repeat multiple times to build strength.

-- Core—You can do abdominal pull-ins either standing or sitting.
-First, inhale and then exhale slowly as you count of five.
+- Core—You can do abdominal pull-ins, either standing or sitting.
+First, inhale and then exhale slowly as you count to five.
 While exhaling, pull your lower abdominal muscles up and in.
 It should feel like you’re trying to get your belly button to touch your backbone.
 Once you’ve counted to five, relax and breathe normally.
 Repeat a few more times.
-In addition to this, there are a variety of crunches, planks and leg extensions that you can try.
+In addition to this, there are a variety of crunches, planks, and leg extensions that you can try.
 The key is to take your time and do them properly so you don’t get injured.
 The Superman stretch is great for your back.
 Lay down on the floor on your stomach.
 Simultaneously raise your arms and legs just a couple inches off the ground.
 Hold for several seconds and release.
 Repeat several times.
 The bridge pose is good for your back and core.
-You can do it when you first wake-up or before going to bed.
-Lie on your back on the floor your knees bent.
-Inhale and when exhaling and lift your buttocks and spine, one vertebra at a time, until your shoulder blades bear your weight.
+You can do it when you first wake up or before going to bed.
+Lie on your back on the floor, your knees bent.
+Inhale, and when exhaling, lift your buttocks and spine, one vertebra at a time, until your shoulder blades bear your weight.
 Hold for a few seconds while inhaling, then slowly exhale as you roll your spine back down.

-- Pelvis—A great exercise for your pelvis are seated pelvic tilts.
-This involves sitting on the edge of a chair, putting your hands on your thighs and resting your feet on the floor.
-While inhaling, rock your pelvis and ribs forward and open your chest and look upward.
+- Pelvis—A great exercise for your pelvis is seated pelvic tilts.
+This involves sitting on the edge of a chair, putting your hands on your thighs, and resting your feet on the floor.
+While inhaling, rock your pelvis and ribs forward, open your chest, and look upward.
 Hold for a few seconds.
 Next, during exhalation, rock your pelvis and spine back and look down toward the floor.
 Kegel exercises are also important to strengthen pelvic floor muscles.
 The good news is you can do these anywhere.
 The first step is to identify your pelvic floor muscles.
 One way to do this is to stop urination in midstream.
-To do Kegels, imagine you’re sitting on a marble and tighten your pelvic muscles as if you’re trying to lift it.
+To do Kegels, imagine you’re sitting on a marble and tightening your pelvic muscles as if you’re trying to lift it.
 Initially, try to hold it for three seconds and then relax for a count of three.
-For best results, be careful not to flex the muscles in your abdomen, thighs or buttocks.
+For best results, be careful not to flex the muscles in your abdomen, thighs, or buttocks.
 Make sure you don’t hold your breath.
-Your goal should be 10 – 15 repetitions per set and three sets a day.
+Your goal should be 10 – 15 repetitions per set and three sets daily.

 Our bodies change as we age, but it’s never too early or late in life to work on improving your posture and how you move.
-The natural changes that occur make it especially important for older adults to maintain good posture, strength, flexibility and balance.
+The natural changes make it especially important for older adults to maintain good posture, strength, flexibility, and balance.
 An extremely hunched posture, or hyperkyphosis, affects up to two-thirds of senior women and half of senior men.
-This posture has been associated with back pain, weakness and trouble breathing.
+This posture has been associated with back pain, weakness, and trouble breathing.
 It can also limit everyday activities.
-No matter your age, if you suspect your poor posture is causing problems for you, you should see a physical therapist.
+No matter your age, if you suspect your poor posture is causing problems, you should see a physical therapist.
 They’ll be able to customize a program of exercises and stretches to improve your core muscle strength and flexibility.